Maya Moore: 2016–2017: Finals loss and fourth championship

-2018–2022: New challenges and Retirement
+2018–2022: New challenges and retirement

 On July 22, 2018, Moore scored a season-high 38 points in an 80–75 victory over the Mercury.
 In the 2018 season, Moore was voted into the 2018 WNBA All-Star Game and would win her third All-Star MVP award, after leading Team Parker to a 119–112 victory with 18 points.
 Moore led the team in scoring with 18 ppg as the Lynx finished with number 7 seed with an 18–16 record.
 This was first time in 8 years where the Lynx did not finish as a top 2 seed in the league.
 They would face off against the Los Angeles Sparks in the first round elimination game, they lost 75–68, ending their run of three consecutive finals appearances.

 In February 2019, Moore wrote for The Players' Tribune that she would miss the upcoming season to focus on family and ministry dreams.
 In January 2020, she announced that she would once again miss the upcoming WNBA season as well as the 2020 Olympic games in order to focus on her advocacy for criminal justice reform.

 From 2019 to 2023, Moore took a hiatus from her WNBA career to focus on reform in the American justice system.
-On January 16, 2023 Moore announced on Good Morning America that she is officially retiring from basketball.
+On January 16, 2023, Moore announced on Good Morning America that she was officially retiring from basketball.